-The Tenere XT660Z has so many great points.
+The Yamaha Tenere XT660Z has so many great points.
 The suspension is not one of them.

-We started working on an upgrade kit soon after the bike hit Australia.
+We started working on an upgrade kit soon after the bike hit Australia in 2008.
+It was discontinued in 2017 but remains a great bike.
+I like it so much I own one (Nick).
 Extensive testing with Greg Yager (TB from rideadv.com.au) over several years has seen us refine the ingredients, along with input from others such as Peter Payne (Yamaha Australia).

 Riders from novice to A grade motocrossers have ridden our modified Tenere package with great results.
 Our aim is always maximum performance at minimum cost, so we offer these special prices for the following packages only:

 Pricing based on New or as new bike.If you need consumables such as seals, bushes,bumper, shock seal, etc,extra costs for parts will apply .Freight options include Aust post and TNT , approx $25-35 road .

 New Fork Springs, V4s Valves in Forks, Damper Rod Modifications, Revalved Stock Rear Shock, New Shock Spring.

 Suspension Only $1895